nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 It is important to embrace the large research community of materials engineers as they are frequent users of electron microscopy and atom probe microscopy.
-In this community frequently ICME microstructure models are used.
-ICME is an abbreviation for Integrated Computational Materials Engineering, which is a design strategy and workflow whereby physics-based modelling of microstructure evolution at the mesoscopic scale is used to understand the relations between the microstructure and technological relevant descriptors for the properties of materials.
+In this community frequently ICME (Integrated Computational Materials Engineering) microstructure models are used.
+These models are derived from a design strategy and workflow whereby physics-based modelling of microstructure evolution, typically at the mesoscopic scale, is used to understand the relations between the microstructure and technological relevant descriptors for the properties of materials.

-The following application definitions are proposed to support the discussion how materials engineering-specific data models and connect to or be mapped on concepts which are equally modellable with NeXus:
+The following application definitions are proposed to support discussion on how materials engineering-specific data models connect to or can be mapped on concepts which are equally modellable with NeXus:

     :ref:`NXms`:
         An application definition for arbitrary spatiotemporally resolved simulations.

     :ref:`NXms_score_config`:
-        A specific example how :ref:`NXapm_paraprobe_config_ranger` can be specialized for documenting the configuration of a computer simulation with the static recrystallization cellular automata model SCORE.
+        A specific example of how :ref:`NXapm_paraprobe_config_ranger` can be specialized for documenting the configuration of a computer simulation with the static recrystallization cellular automata model SCORE.

     :ref:`NXms_score_results`:
-        A specific example how :ref:`NXms` can be specialized for documenting results of computer simulations with the static recrystallization cellular automata model SCORE.
+        A specific example of how :ref:`NXms` can be specialized for documenting results of computer simulations with the static recrystallization cellular automata model SCORE.